How to organize PDF and HTML files into folders so that the interesting one(s) to read can be found when needed.

 This concludes the description of my preferred off-line file organization.
 The basic idea is to present the files attractively in my preferred style.
 It requires some discipline to maintain but as long as the organization can be done on a PC ( using Total Commander ) it is manageable.

 Take notice of the use of empty folders as a Content or Index Card listing giving a quick impression of the files content within a subject folder.
+Somewhat like an Index Drawer as they could be found in a Library, in old days.
 That concept can be tweaked as desired.